RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 - ```warning = FALSE```: do not display warnings.
 - ```message = FALSE```: do not display messages.

-For instance, we could include the output, but not the code, and also suppress any warnings.
+For instance, we could include the output, but not the code, and suppress any warnings.

 ````